 Throughout our history, the Sisters have worked tirelessly to help the communities in which they lived.
 While traditionally the Sisters worked to charter and run schools, today we serve in a variety of capacities to heed the call of our community's needs.

 Women's Oasis Retreat given at OLV by Sr. Mary Fran, Sr. Cecile, Sr. Charles Marie, Sr. Patricia Ridgley, Associates Diane Murray and Toni Craven.
-Approximately 50 women plus a number of Sisters attended.
-A morning of retreat with SSMN Holy is the place within me where God lives.
+Approximately 50 plus women and a number of Sisters attended, this morning retreat with SSMN at OLV Center.
+Holy is the place within me where God lives.
 God’s tender fingers reach out from age to age to touch the softened inner spaces of those who open their souls in hope.
 I have experienced the creative power of God’s embracing arms and I know the cleansing fire of unconditional love.

 SISTERS ROCKING BABIES